Volvo Cars: Current models

 Today, the company uses a system of letters denoting body style followed by the series number.
 "S" stands for "sedan", "C" stands for "coupé" or "convertible" (including three-door hatchback AKA "shooting brake") and "V" stands for "versatile" (5-door hatchback and station wagon).
 A V50 is an estate (also under "V") that is smaller than the V70.
 "XC" stands for "cross country", which was originally added to a more rugged version of the V70 model (the V70XC), and indicates all wheel drive paired with a raised suspension to give the model an SUV look.
 Volvo would later change the name to the XC70, keeping its car naming consistent with the XC90.

 Originally, Volvo had planned to use a different naming scheme.
 S and C were to be the same as they are now, but "F", standing for "flexibility", was to be used on station wagons.
 When Volvo introduced the first generation S40 and V40 in 1995, they were announced as the S4 and F4.
 However, Audi complained that it had inherent rights to the S4 name, since it names its sporty vehicles "S", and the yet to be introduced sport version of the Audi A4 would have the S4 name.
 Volvo agreed to add a second digit, so the vehicles became the S40 and F40.
-However, that led to another complaint from Ferrari, who used the Ferrari F40 name on their legendary sports car.
+However, that led to another complaint from Ferrari, who had the Ferrari F40 sports car.
 This led to Volvo switching the "F" to "V", for versatile.